yannickl/DynamicColor/README.md

 #### Saturate, Desaturate & Grayscale

-These will adjust the saturation of the color object, much like `darkenColor` and `lightenColor` adjusted the lightness.
+These will adjust the saturation of the color object, much like `darkened` and `lighter` adjusted the lightness.
 Again, you need to use a value between 0 and 1.

 <p align="center">
   <img src="http://yannickloriot.com/resources/dynamiccolor-saturateddesaturatedgrayscale.png" alt="saturate, desaturate and grayscale color" width="373"/>